jdenalil/SailPlanning/README.md

 #### Heuristic function
 The heuristic used for the search is calculated by adding two components:
 1. The power used by the boat sailing at full speed directly towards the goal location
-2. The power used by holding at the goal location until the goal time
+2. The power used by holding at the goal location until the goal time for the remaining time

 NOTE: for A* to be optimal, the heuristic must not be greater than the real cost.
-This is not currently the case over all possible energy models.
+This is not currently the case for most energy models.

 #### Traversal Time function
 Both the heuristic and the transition functions leverage the function `calculate_traversal_time` under the hood, which I consider to be the core functionality of this approach.
 This function takes a current point, a goal point, an ocean current, and a desired boat water speed and calculates the amount of time it will take to traverse between the points using a newton's method solver.
 This time can be combined with the boat water speed and power map function to calculate the power used over the traversal.